“Acacia Learning Limited/AL/Our” means we the company who provide the course and all persons acting on behalf of the company.

 g.
 If a student is required to re-sit the module this will incur an extra module charge as per AL’s published pricelist.

 h.
-AL’s CIPD Advanced Level Diploma students are able to undertake a CIPD exam on only two occasions per exam as student of AL. Before taking the CIPD exam, students have to attend an exam revision workshop and complete a mock exam.
+AL’s CIPD Advanced Level Diploma students are able to undertake a CIPD exam on only two occasions per exam as a student of AL. Before taking the CIPD exam, students have to attend an exam revision workshop and complete a mock exam.
 If a student fails the same CIPD exam twice he/she would need to study the full module again (module fee payable) or withdraw from the course with certification only for the modules already completed.

 i.
 Personal possessions are the sole responsibility of the student and AL accepts no responsibility for anything that is lost or stolen from its venues.
 Students are advised to keep valuables with them at all times.